AlexisHuet/GandiShell/README.md

 - Go to https://www.gandi.net/admin/api_key to obtain your api key and copy it in the config.ini file.
 - run ./gandishell/shell.py

 GandiShell will show your account information on startup.
 - Type your command.
 You can use the TAB key for autocompletion.

 Examples:

-    Get the list of avaible images:
+- Get the list of avaible images:

     (g)image list
-    Get details about one particular image:
+- Get details about one particular image:

     (g)image info 42
-    Create a new VirtualMachine with interactive questions:
+- Create a new VirtualMachine with interactive questions:

     (g)vm create

+- Attach disk number 4242 to VM 42 :

+    (g)vm disk_attach 42 4242
-    Easy ssh connection to a VM:
+- Easy ssh connection to a VM:

     (g)vm connect 4242

 Some working features are :